 We are all sexual beings from the day we are born.
-Sexuality is the exploration of ourselves - our physical bodies, our emotions, self-worth and image, and our interrelations with others.
+Sexuality is the exploration of ourselves - our physical bodies, our emotions, our self-worth and image, and our interrelations with others.
 It is one of the most basic human instincts, and no matter what level our learning abilities, it is a natural part of being human to have the desire to discover what our bodies are all about.
-It is the ability to learn the responsibilities and consequences of the various aspects of sexuality that will define for each of us to what degree of involvement and discovery we will explore.
+It is our ability to learn the responsibilities and consequences of the various aspects of sexuality that will define for each of us to what degree of involvement and discovery we will explore.

-This Instructional Manual and its accompanying Resource Guide are designed to help parents and caregivers assist individuals with intellectual or developmental disabilities in their exploration of self and sexuality.
-It is the author's hope that by using these resources, both parents/caregivers and family members will gain a deeper appreciation of this sensitive subject, and that when the person with a disability reaches adulthood he or she will be better prepared to live and participate as independently and safely as possible in the community.
+This Instructional Manual and the accompanying Resource Guide are designed to help teachers and other educators assist individuals with intellectual or developmental disabilities (I/DD) in their exploration of self and sexuality.
+These manuals are also designed to help educators forge ways to collaborate with individuals' families in teaching these concepts in a manner consistent with families' beliefs and values.
+The authors hope that these resources will help both educators and students gain a deeper appreciation for self and others, and that when persons living with a disability reach adulthood, they will be better prepared to live and participate as independently and safely as possible in the community.

-While this Instructional Manual was designed to address a wide range of concepts, you know your child best.
-Not every child will be ready or able to learn about all the subjects.
-Please speak with your child's teacher(s) and use your discretion to determine what is appropriate for your son or daughter's age and maturity level.
+While this Instructional Manual was designed to address a wide range of concepts, you know what is appropriate for the age and maturity level of each student.